dazinator/dazinator.github.io/source/_posts/2015-08-16-aurelia-and-asp-net-5-mvc.md

 If you aren't yet familiar with NPM, stop here and do yourself a favour - go [get familiar](https://docs.npmjs.com/), you will be seeing a lot of it in your ASP.NET 5 projects in the days to come!

-### Hold, another Package Manager?
+### Hold on, another Package Manager?
 But we allready have NuGet?
 NuGet is for .NET libraries like log4net silly.
 Npm has a vast array of packages not available through NuGet.
 Why wouldn't you want to tap into those also?

 ### Bower